antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

   be able to consume it from .NET Core, but it will only work on Windows.
   Calling registry APIs from any other OS will result in `PlatformNotSupportedException`.
 You're expected to guard your calls appropriately or making sure your code will only ever run on Windows.
+We're considering improving our tooling to help you with detecting these cases.

 * **AppDomain**.
 The `AppDomain` type has many APIs that aren't tied to creating app domains, such as getting the list of loaded assemblies or registering an